NVIDIA/DALI/docs/compilation.rst

 .. note::

   This software uses the libsnd licensed under the LGPLv2.1.
-Its source can be downloaded `from here`__.
+Its source can be downloaded `from here <https://github.com/NVIDIA/DALI_deps>`__.

   .. __: `libsnd link`_